dyvoid/hue-air/README.md

 Hue AIR
 =======
-Access the Philips Hue Bridge through Air.
+Access the Philips Hue Bridge through AS3/AIR.